 - Work nights or weekends

 This is why the less time you give your translator, the more they will charge you.
 Take it into account next time you hire a linguist!
-You now have some useful information to estimate how long a translation will take =)
+You now have some useful information to estimate the deadline of a translation project =)